tiiuae/ghaf/docs/src/build_config/passthrough/nvidia_agx_pt_uart.md

     echo vfio-platform > /sys/bus/platform/devices/31d0000.serial/driver_override
     echo 31d0000.serial > /sys/bus/platform/drivers/vfio-platform/bind

-Before start the Guest VM, connect the Nvidia Jetson AGX Orin Debug USB to your PC, and open the serial port ttyACM1 at 115200 bps.
+Before start the Guest VM, connect the NVIDIA Jetson AGX Orin Debug USB to your PC, and open the serial port ttyACM1 at 115200 bps.
 You can use picocom with the next
 command: